 - i.
 Include examples of liturgical readings, hymns, or other sacred songs formally used in the community. - ii.
 Policies or written expectations for students should include: - Habits /etiquette - Uniforms - Order - iii.
 Observed joy.
 (This will be evaluated on site.) - D.4.
 Activities: Non-classroom activities are consistent with the school's vision for providing moral and spiritual training to students. - a.
-Principle: Virtue formation requires that all school-sponsored events are aligned with the vision and mission of a classical school.
+Principle: Virtue formation requires that all school-sponsored events are aligned with the vision and mission of a classical school. - e.
+Indicators: - i.

-- i.
 How do your activities flow out of your mission and vision statements? - ii.
 Expectation for student behavior in activities is commensurate with expectations in the school. - iii.
-Spiritual qualifications, conduct, and discipleship practices for coaches are comparable to spiritual standards for teachers. - c.
+Spiritual qualifications, conduct, and discipleship practices for coaches are comparable to spiritual standards for teachers. - e.
 Documentation will include: - i.
-Handbooks or guidelines for coaches or other supervisors of co-curricular activities a.
+Handbooks or guidelines for coaches or other supervisors of co-curricular activities - ii.
+Policies on students' participation in these activities - iii.
+Hiring policies for coaches, etc., or a list of qualifications for staff holding these positions - D.5.
+Discipline: The school has and adheres to adequate overall discipline and behavioral standards. - a.
 Principle: The school must have a policy or policies that define how discipline is effectively established and consistently maintained at the school.
 It should be evident to visitors in the hallways and on the playground as well as in the classrooms.
 Schools must establish a well-ordered environment that facilitates instruction and learning.
-Students also learn many lessons by the manner in which discipline is handled at the school.
+Students also learn many lessons by the manner in which discipline is handled at the school. - e.
+Indicators: - i.
+Clearly communicated standards like postings, handbooks, etc. - ii.
+Environment of student respectfulness toward adults, and staff toward their respective authorities. - iii.
+Male/female students exercise appropriate discretion in their relationships. - e.
+Documentation: The practical application will be observed during the on-site visit. - i.
+Notes should identify the policies related to student discipline in the policy manual, faculty manual, and parent-student handbook.